nodkz/relay-northwind-app/README.md

+# OUTDATED

+If somebody somebody wants take care about this demo - please open an issue.
+And I'll grant your permissions.
+Thanks.

 ## Northwind demo app (on Relay Modern)

 > This is a true story.
 The events depicted took place in Northwind in 1996-1998.
 At the request of the survivors, the names have been changed.
 Out of respect for the dead, the rest has been told exactly as it occurred.